mblayman/atlas/README.md

 and mixing some existing knowledge that a have, namely, web frameworks.

-I'd like to talk my knowledge of the features of a web framework and see if I can produce one of my own.
+I'd like to take my knowledge of the features of a web framework and see if I can produce one of my own.